 3. Should I get screened?

 We recommend men talk to their doctor about the pros and cons of getting screened at age 50.
-If you are an African American male with a family history of prostate cancer, you should talk to your doctor about testing around age 40.
+If you are an African American male with a family history of prostate cancer, start this conversation around age 40.

 4. Can I help reduce my risk?